-The worst trap that awaits you in a renovation is improvisation.
+Improvising is not recommended.
+It can easily trap you into plenty of difficulties.
 There are several steps involved in a kitchen remodel and this may not be your area of expertise.
 Don't hesitate to take advantage of our expertise.
-You will simplify your life and save time and money!
+You will only make your life easier, and save time and money!

 |Countertop material||Price per square foot|

 |Granite countertop||$80 to $100 / sq. ft.|

 |Marble countertop||$80 to $120 / sq. ft.|